10 Signs You Are an Omega Male

 5. You have a hard time understanding women

-While people often wonder if omega is better than alpha, alpha males take the lead when it comes to women.
+While people often wonder if omega is better than alpha, alpha males can take the lead when it comes to women.
 This is because they tend to interact with women more and use their charisma and attractiveness to find a partner, whereas omega males tend to shy away.

 It can be hard to change your way, but being more sure of oneself and approaching women like you would approach anyone else, no matter how attractive she is, could yield better dating results.
 Sure, you might get some rejections, but it’s all a part of the learning process.